Tee-6/Auto_Attack/README.md

 ### To update
 - Update the properties from *gradle.properties*.
 Follow the [Fabric Develop guide](https://fabricmc.net/develop/).
+- If it's a new Minecraft version, change the version number in */src/main/resources/fabric.mod.json*
 - Update the fabric-loom version from *build.gradle*.
-- If it's a new Minecraft version, change the version number in */src/main/resources/fabric.mod.json*
+  - If a new gradle version is required to update the Loom version, use ```./gradlew wrapper --gradle-version x.x``` before updating the loom version

 ### To build
 Enter ```./gradlew build``` into the terminal.<br>